 The application process is now closed for 2013 TMS Fellowship.

-In addition to recruiting recent college graduates, TMS hires young teachers who have one or more years of experience teaching full-time in American classrooms.
+In addition to recruiting recent college graduates, TMS hires young teachers who have one or more years of experience teaching full-time in a classroom.
 These teachers serve as mentor teachers to Fellows who are entering their first year in the classroom.

 The TMS Fellowship is both an exercise in independence and collaboration, as Fellows plan and deliver many of their lessons together.
 Depending on the number of Fellows and schools, the experience will involve both group and individual teaching.
 While adhering to structured goals and having the frame of TMS signature curriculum to work from, Fellows have freedom both individually and as a collaborative team to design their own lesson plans.